 It was for these reasons that I began studying the senior transportation industry in the winter of 2011.
 More specifically, as it relates to seniors, and more precisely, private pay seniors.

-My goal is to become the premier, private-pay senior transportation provider in the Twin Cities within five years of beginning my business.
+My goal is to become the premier, private-pay senior transportation provider in the Twin Cities.

 The need to be on time for every clients appointment is our goal.